 4.100.
-The primary requirement for planned exposure situations is the establishment of a radiation protection programme (see paras 4.55-4.67).
-However, all aspects of a radiation protection programme might not be necessary for a situation falling under the conditions of para.
-3.4(d) of GSR Part 3 [2].
+The primary requirement for planned exposure situations is the establishment of radiation protection programme (see paras 4.55-4.67).
+However, all aspects of a radiation protection programme might not be necessary for situation falling under the conditions of para.
+3.4(f) of GSR Part 3 [2].
 Table 2 summarizes the components of a radiation protection programme and identifies whether these are required to be included in accordance with GSR Part 3 [2].

 TABLE 2.
 COMPONENTS OF RADIATION PROTECTION PROGRAMME FOR WORKPLACES AS DESCRIBED IN GSR PART 3, para.
-3.4d) Component of a radiation Consideration
+3.4d)